Katello/katello-client-bootstrap/README.md

 * Location and Organization that the system is to be associated with.
 * hostgroup that the client is to be associated with.
 * An Activation Key that provides a content view with access to Puppet and other tools
+* If `subscription-manager` is not installed or is unavailable in the host's configured repositories, a URL pointing to a repository with the `subscription-manager` RPMs is required.

 # Permissions